edwbaker/edwbaker.github.io/notes/sensor-network-install.md

 ## First-fix

 The first-fix phase of the sensor network installation involved installing the infrastructure to support the sensor devices.
 This included running rigid ducting, installing waterproof Ethernet sockets, and installing groundscrews to support the devices.
 This work was mostly completed by the building contractors during the construction phase of the Urban Nature Project.
-The ground screws were installed by the Urban Research Team.
+The groundscrews were installed by the Urban Research Team.

 {% include figure.html img="/imgs/sensor-network-install/ducting.jpg" alt="Ducting in inspection chamber." caption="Ducting in inspection chamber." %}
 ToDo: illustration of ducts, conduit, devices.